In 2 Corinthians 12:2, Paul wrote (apparently about himself)

 Many commentators believe that Paul is referring to the “third heaven” in Jewish cosmology. i.e., where God lives.
 In any case it is only a vision as he makes clear in v 1 and v 7.
 So it may not have been a physical thing at all.
 If so then it is similar to the visions of Ezekiel (ch1 and 10) and Isaiah (ch6) where they had a vision of God’s dwelling place in heaven.

-Jewish mysticism, and Seven Heavens
+Third Heaven in Jewish myths, and Seven Heavens

 Beyond this Bible use above of three heavens is a less common use in Jewish cosmology – the concept of “Third Heaven” as one of “Seven Heavens”, not three: